potmo/gif-mirror-animator/readme.md

 ##Being smart with the animation

-##Making the disc look better with helix
+##Making the disc look better with helix offsets

 ## Randomizing starting points for equivivivalent cyclic sequences

 ## Sorting circles with shannon entropy

 ##Multiplying frames for higher framerates